ksonnet/parts/incubator/mysql/README.md

 ### io.ksonnet.pkg.simple-mysql

 Deploys MySQL backed by a persistent volume.
-The MySQL container is deployedusing a deployment and exposed to the network with a service.
+The MySQL container is deployed using a deployment and exposed to the network with a service.
 The passwords are stored in a secret.

 #### Example